 Equity claims Property Ownership

 When you own a property with someone, you may choose to transfer full ownership to either yourself or the other person.
-The process has a lot of moving parts, so it's best to be prepared.
-Here's your step by step guide on what the transfer of equity process entails.
+The process can be complex, so it's best to be prepared.

 Equity claims